 GRACE data acquisition: To calculate the total groundwater storage in our study area region, we downloaded datasets from the GRACE mission and the NLDAS data platforms.
 The team acquired monthly averages from the years 2002 and 2009.
 GRACE imagery with a monthly, 400 km resolution was also collected for the years 2002 and 2009.
 The soil moisture and snow water equivalent parameters were acquired from the NLDAS-2 model.
 The spatial resolution of the NLDAS imagery is about 140 km with a monthly temporal resolution.

 GRACE data processing: The team re-projected the data files of both GRACE and NLDAS parameters from the original WGS84 datum to the North America Albers Equal-Area Conic.
-This was necessary to resample the cell size to 1 kilometer for all the datasets.
+This was necessary to resample the cell size to 1 km for all the datasets.
 After resampling, all data files were clipped to the study area with a 10 km buffer area to ensure full coverage.
-The soil moisture and snow water equivalent NLDAS-2 parameters have a different unit measurement (kg/m²) than the GRACE data (cm).
+The soil moisture and snow water equivalent NLDAS-2 parameters have a different unit of measurement (kg/m²) than the GRACE data (cm).
 To convert the soil moisture and snow water equivalent parameters into cm as well as extract pixel values from each data layer, the team converted the raster data to points.
 A random sample of 100 points were created in the GME Spatial Ecology software, whose specific locations were used to convert the NLDAS-2 raster files into 100 individual data points.
 To convert the NLDAS-2 parameters from (kg/m²) to (cm), the data was multiplied by a 0.1 factor.
-Finally, the 100 pixel values from all three datasets were integrated by the following equation (Rodell et. al, 2007):
+Finally, the 100 pixel values from all three datasets were integrated by the following equation (Rodell et al., 2007):

 ∆GW=∆TWS-∆SM+∆SWE